-The main resort is open May-November and we close down in the winter, however we do have 1 winterized rental the "Farmhouse" that is located with direct access to the snowmobile trail.
+The main resort is open June-Mid October and we close down in the winter, however we do have 1 winterized rental the "Farmhouse" that is located with direct access to the snowmobile trail.

 Stay in the Farmhouse with access to both public & private trails, play all day and return to your own private headquarters.
 Lots of room to hang your snowsuits in the warm dry full basement.
 Roads plowed right to your door for easy access for parking & Hwy 522, 10 min. from Port Loring.